sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 - Exhaust our collective expertise
 - Minimize the time added to the customer experience whilst they wait for help

-With the introduciton of the [escalation engineering rotation](../../../engineering/dev/process/escalation-engineer-rotation.md) Slack channel, we have the latitude to engage with engineering directly and get responses faster from engineering.
+With the introduction of the [escalation engineering rotation](../../../engineering/dev/process/escalation-engineer-rotation.md) Slack channel, we have the latitude to engage with engineering directly and get responses faster from engineering.
 This is our primary go-to avenue to get help from our engineering teammates aside from filing GitHub issues.
 A few more reasons to help this make sense:

 1. It is important that our team is as self-sustaining as possible and we need to be able to measure that.
 We have very fair salaries for a support role compared to the rest of the industry for this very reason and being able to reconcile total tickets vs what gets into Github helps us suss out our performance as well as room for growth.
 2. To help reduce time to resolution for customer issues, we'd like to remain agile and make use of the #escalation-engineering channel to get eyes on it as soon as possible.
 If required, and for some of the issues that we judge that are related to a specific team input, we then use GitHub RFHs given that those would require a deeper subject matter level of attention.